pyxem/pyxem/doc/analysing_holz_datasets.rst

 Doing the radial integration
 ----------------------------

-The next step is radially integrating the dataset as a function of distance from the centre position, which is done using :py:meth:`~fpd_data_processing.pixelated_stem_class.PixelatedSTEM.radial_integration`.
+The next step is radially integrating the dataset as a function of distance from the centre position, which is done using :py:meth:`~pixstem.pixelated_stem_class.PixelatedSTEM.radial_integration`.

 .. code-block:: python